 What happens if I ignore a tax lien?

-Can I redeem my property after a tax sale?
+Does New Mexico allow property owners to redeem their property after a tax sale?

 What are the steps to release a New Mexico tax lien?

 To release a lien, confirm your total debt with the Taxation and Revenue Department, make a full payment, and request an official release.
-The release is recorded with the county clerk’s office, removing the lien from property records.
-Once filed, the lien no longer affects ownership or credit status under state taxation law.
+The release is recorded with the county clerk's office, removing the lien from property records.
+Once filed, the lien no longer affects your ability to sell, transfer, or refinance the property under state taxation law.

 Can a tax lien affect my mortgage loan or refinancing options?

-Yes, mortgage lenders often reject loan or refinance applications when a tax lien exists.
+Yes, mortgage lenders often reject loan or refinance applications when a tax lien exists on the property.
 Lenders require proof that all property taxes are current and no liens remain unresolved.
-Paying or settling your tax debt with the Property Tax Division ensures compliance and restores eligibility for future mortgage or refinance applications.
+Paying or settling your tax debt with the Property Tax Division restores your eligibility for future mortgage or refinance applications.